telatin/covtobed/benchmark/README.md

 A `benchmark_stream.sh` script will compare _covtobed_ to _bedtools_, redirecting the output to /dev/null,
 while `benchmark_disk.sh` will also compare _mosdepth_.
+_samtools_ is only included in the streaming section, but should be noted that produces a non-BED output, and the coverage will not be counted in deletions, that is not the intended behaviour in _covtobed_.

 ## Results: Linux VM (64 Gb RAM, 4 cores)